MD-Shibli-Mollah/Chat_Bot_Flask_Python/README.md

-Chat bot with Flask and api.ai | DialogFow
+Chat bot with Flask and api.ai | DialogFow.
+First Install Pycharm and then create a project with Flask.